mhkeller/tk-toolkit/README.md

 In news writing, `TK` is used as a placeholder for facts or sections you don't have yet.
 For example:

 ````
-Mrs. Robinson arrived at the office at TK EXACT TIME to speak with the board members.
+Mrs. Williamson arrived at the office at TK EXACT TIME to speak with the board members.
 ````

 Depending on whom you ask, it either stands for `TO COME` if you like your acronyms phonetic or `TO KNOW` if you don't mind the silent 'K'.